Join Our Union

-Union dues are 1.5% of your gross pay earned as an interpreter at DSHS and Medicaid enrollee appointments, up to a maximum of $76.50 / month.
+Union dues are 1.5% of your gross pay earned as an interpreter at DSHS, DCYF, and HCA-Medicaid enrollee appointments, up to a maximum of $76.50 / month.
 Travel reimbursements are not part of your gross pay.
-Union dues are deducted from your paycheck by the statewide coordinating entity which replaced the 6 brokers and 20+ language agencies in 2012.
+Union dues are deducted from your paycheck by the statewide coordinating entity, currently ULS and previously CTS LanguageLink, which replaced the 6 brokers and 20+ language companies in 2012.

 There is no initiation fee to join our union.
 Our monthly union dues are allocated approximately as follows:

 AFSCME International and AFSCME Council 28 (WFSE) financial reports are available to the public and posted online on the US Department of Labor website.